Introduction: LEGO Green Screen Light Box

 Step 2: Size & Cut Pieces

 I measured the halfway point on the two shelves and cut them in half using a circular saw.
-A table saw would probably be a better option, but I didn't have access to one.
+A table saw or miter box would be a better option, but I didn't have access to either at the time.

 Step 3: Paint

-Each of the boards I ripped for the sides and bottom had a plain MDF side, and a side with a white surface coating.
-Looking around online I saw that the coating would require a lot of surface work before I could paint, I decided to use the bare MDF sides as my painting surface.
-As I didn't need a perfect surface finish, I just painted straight onto the bare MDF side without any prep.
-If you want something a little smoother, I would recommend you sand before painting.
-I only used 1-2 oz of the sample paint to do 3 coats on the box's interior.
+Each of the boards I ripped for the sides and bottom had a plain MDF side and a side with a white surface coating.
+I decided to use the bare MDF sides as my painting surface to avoid having to remove the white coating from the other side.
+I painted straight onto the bare MDF side without any prep, but for a smoother finish you can lightly sand with a high-grit sandpaper.
+I used ~2 oz of the paint to do 3 coats on the box's interior.